geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/data-model.md

 # Data Model

-This page documents the data model intended to satisfy the Alpha release requirements.
+This page documents the data model intended to satisfy the alpha release requirements.

 ## Entities